 Yes, madam, I shall immediately, but first I had better lock your door to keep out any tattling servants.

-Susanna locks the countess's entrance door and exits through her door into the wardrobe.
+NARRATOR: Susanna locks the countess's entrance door and exits into the wardrobe.

 Can you sing your song again to me?